 According to the American Academy of Cosmetic Dentistry, a veneer is a “thin piece of porcelain used to re-create the natural look of teeth, while also providing strength and resilience comparable to natural tooth enamel.”
-At Trinity Dental Centers, we custom create your veneers to the contour of your teeth and attach them to the tooth’s enamel during a series of in-office procedures.
+At Trinity Dental Centers, we custom create your veneers to the contour of your mouth and attach them to your existing teeth during a series of in-office procedures.

-Veneers are a less invasive alternative in comparison to crowns or braces and can be used to connect gaps or fix minor misalignments.
-You can also choose veneers as a cosmetic option to enhance the brightness of your teeth or straighten your smile, improving issues such as discoloration, or fractured teeth.
+Veneers are a less invasive alternative option in comparison to crowns or dental implants and can be used to connect gaps or fix minor misalignments.
+You can also choose them as a cosmetic option to enhance the brightness of your teeth or to straighten your smile, improving issues such as discoloration, or fractured teeth.

 The usual process involves one to two appointments.
-If the veneer is premade, it usually takes one appointment and if the veneers are customized, it will require two appointments.
-The veneers placement process is outlined below:
+If the veneer is premade, it usually takes one appointment and if they are customized, it will require two appointments.
+The placement process is outlined below:

 Anesthetics are normally not necessary when placing veneers.
-However, depending on your sensitivity, it can be used if required.
-First, your dentist will clean the tooth and determine the correct shade for the veneer.
-Then, the dentist will extract a tiny amount of your tooth enamel to allow for room to place the veneer on the tooth.
+However, depending on your sensitivity, they can be used if required.
+First, your dentist will clean the tooth and determine the correct shade.
+Then, the dentist will extract a tiny amount of your tooth enamel to make room for placement.
+An impression of your teeth will then be taken.

-Then a laboratory will receive an impression of your tooth and you will receive a temporary veneer in the meantime.
-After the the lab delivers the veneer to your dentist, your temporary veneer is removed and your tooth is cleaned.
-The veneer is etched, rinsed with water, and dried.
-The adhesive is placed on the preparation, and then the cement and veneer are positioned for precise fit.
-The veneer is then light-cured for one minute on all surfaces of it to attach it to your tooth structure.
-Your dentist will remove any extra material and polish the sides of the veneer.
+A laboratory will receive the impression and you will receive a temporary veneer in the meantime.
+After the lab delivers the permanent ones to your dentist, your temporary ones are removed and your teeth cleaned.
+This porcelain shell will be etched, rinsed with water, and dried.
+The liquid adhesive is placed in preparation, and a light is used to cure it once everything is precisely positioned.
+The light-cure takes around one minute on all surfaces in order to properly attach it to your tooth structure.
+Your dentist will remove any extra adhesive material and polish the sides.

 At Trinity Dental Centers, your dentist will schedule a follow-up visit to check for comfort and how you are adjusting to your newer and brighter smile.